Geita Gold Mine: Post-World War II (1945–1965)

 After World War II, production was increased at Geita.
 By 1948, ore was recovered at three levels, processed in ball mills and gold recovered by the cyanide process.
 Ore was also recovered from a mine at Ridge Eight and carried 13 km to Geita by aerial ropeway.
 The General Manager and mine manager Art Sadler were Canadian; the company Secretary was Steve Charlton and the chief accountant Mildred Hayward.
 The company employed about 20 European specialists and 300 African miners.
-Electric power was provided from wood gasification plant feeding a Crossley engine giving 2 megawatt capacity.
+Electricity was provided by a wood gasification plant feeding a Crossley engine giving 2 megawatt capacity.
 Gold was smelted and shipped monthly by road to Mwanza; in the rainy season the road became impassable and a DH Dragon was charted to collect the ingots from a rudimentary airstrip for transport to Dar es Salaam.
-Two prospectors were employed and ore samples assayed continuously by the lead/silver/acid process, A level of 6 dwt per ton was considered minimum economical level for recovery.
-In 1951 an eight-inch pipeline was laid to bring water 15 miles from Lake Victoria.
+Two prospectors were employed and ore samples assayed continuously by the lead/silver/acid process, A level of 9.3 grams per ton was considered the minimum economical level for recovery.
+In 1951 an 8 in pipeline was laid to bring water 15 mi from Lake Victoria.

 In the early 1950s, Geita employed about 2,000 men and produced more than half of the gold mined in Tanganyika, although this was much less than the peak production before World War II (1939–1945).
 Geita struggled with financial problems until it closed in 1965, and seems to have been a net liability to TCL.
-The mine produced over 1 million ounces of gold between 1936 and 1966.
+The mine produced over 1000000 ozt of gold between 1936 and 1966.

 By 1967, gold production in the country had dropped to insignificance but was revived in the mid-1970s, when the gold price rose once more.
 In the late 1990s, foreign mining companies started investing in the exploration and development of gold deposits in Tanzania, leading to the opening of a number of new mines.

 The British banned artisanal mining in 1938 and it continued until 1979 despite Tanzania's independence in 1971.
 With the country's economic problems and international rise in gold prices, the postcolonial government lifted the ban in 1979.